 To avoid losing the altitude they had gained, or perhaps simply because the team wanted to practice camping on a mountain slope before their ascent of Otorten, Dyatlov called for camp to be made there.

-It was on this solitary mountainside that all nine hikers would meet their ends.
+It was on this solitary mountainside that all nine hikers would meet their demise.

 The volunteer rescue force that trekked through the Dyatlov Pass found the campsite but no hikers — so army and police investigators were sent in to determine what had happened to the missing students.